spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 ##  Limitations

-If VPA custom resources already exist for your workloads prior to using Ocean Automatic right sizing, do not create any Rule-Matching for them.
+*  If Vertical Pod Autoscaler custom resources already exist for your workloads before using Ocean Automatic right sizing, do not create any Rule Matching for them.

-Supported manifests: Deployments, DaemonSets, and statefulSets
+*  Supported manifests: Deployments, DaemonSets, and statefulSets

-Workloads must have more than one replica for the restart capability to work
+*  Workloads must have more than one replica for restart capability.

 ##  How It Works